Books

 Blood Meridian by Cormac McCarthy (1985)

 A western tale that is as cruel as it is beautiful.
 McCarthy's descriptions of the southern US and Mexico during the Mexican Indian Wars are intricate.
-Detailing the beautiful desert scenary like with a paint brush while presenting a tale of some absolutely horrible people.
+Detailing the beautiful desert scenery like with a paint brush while presenting a tale of some absolutely horrible people.
 It is a book about immoral men told with a paint strokes of an old master.
 Very much want to read more from McCarthy, particularly post apocalyptic The Road.

 Slint's Spiderland: 75 (33 1/3) by Scott Tennent (2007)